Timothy-Pulliam/blog/src/pages/blog/slack-bot-part1.md

 ![get function url](/slack-bot/get-url.png)

-Any time you make changes to the `__init__.py` file, you can redeploy by issuing the `func azure functionapp publish slack-bot-demo` command.
+Any time you make changes to the `__init__.py` file, you can redeploy by issuing the `func azure functionapp publish funcapp-slack` command.

 ## Create the Slack App